keycloak/keycloak-community/design/web-authn-authenticator.md

   * Keycloak shows the list of public key credentials with its metadata that the user has registered.
   * The user can select some of their public key credentials.
   * It is acceptable that the user selects no public key credentials.

+  - Item selection : Multiple items can be selected.
+  - UI : ComboBox that enables multiple item selection and have a blank item.
+    - If a user selects only the blank item, it means no public key credentials is selected.
+    - If a user selects no items, it also means no public key credentials is selected.
+    - If a user selects multiple items including the blank item, this blank item selection is ignored.
+  - Default setting : a blank item selected that means no public key credentials are specified.

 *Notes:*